|

 GRENADA

-The Non-Aligned Movement, The Organisation of American States, The United Nations, The World Trade Organisation
+Non-Aligned Movement, Organisation of American States, United Nations, World Trade Organisation

 European and Indian descent.